april-knights/Government/Articles of Governance/Elections.md

 ## Article V - Ties

 ### Section I
-1. In the case of a tie between the top candidates for office, the Commanders of all current battalions will vote on which of the tied candidates will win the tie, via ranked choice voting.
-Note that this is different from the Lower Council; Commanders may still vote if they are currently on the Upper Council.
-Commanders cannot be changed by the Grandmaster during this process to affect the vote.
-In case of an absent Commander, the First Officer for that battalion may vote in their place.
+1. In the case of a tie between the final two candidates for office, a new debate thread will be made where both candidates will be able to have an additional debate.
+After three days of this new debate thread being live, a new vote will be held.
+This process will repeat itself until a winner can be decided upon.

 ## Article VI - Political Speech